httpie/cli/README.rst

 ----------------

-The standard behavior of HTTP clients is to normalize the path portion of URLs by squashing dot segments in the same manner that many filesystems do:
+The standard behavior of HTTP clients is to normalize the path portion of URLs by converting a relative path to an absolute path:

 .. code-block:: bash